 into the flooring and the tiled backsplash in this kitchen.

-What we want is a seamless look.
+What we want for staging a home for sale is a seamless look.
 Most decorators won’t agree with my advice, but we are not decorating.
 We are staging.
 And we need to keep your décor clean, unified and simple.

 If you need to choose more than one color because no one color coordinates with all your fixtures, make all those colors either warm or cool, and all in the same value range on the scale of light to dark, probably the first or second color on the light end of the strip.

 If you have difficulty nailing down paint color, get help.
 You could hire a professional color consultant.
 You could show your favorites to someone like the manager of a paint store.
 These people are there to help you.
 Do not ask friends, neighbors or relatives.
 Many people have different types of color blindness, and see colors inaccurately.

 The chips that match your fixed features are like the sample board that a decorator will carry, and you can use them when you are making other decisions in the field, like choosing curtain material in the fabric store, or an upholstered piece at an estate sale.

 Once you use my handy-dandy formula for paint color selection, you'll wonder what all the nail-biting was all about.
 Go ahead now and order my eBook, DIY Home Staging Tips to Sell Your Home Fast and for Top Dollar, to help you make other home staging decisions.